triton-inference-server/redis_cache/README.md

 times to set multiple configuration fields.
 The format of a `--cache-config` option is `<cache_name>,<key>=<value>`.
-At a minimum you must provide a `host` and `port` to allow the client to connect to Redis e.g. let's try connecting to a redis instance living on the hose `redis-host` and listening on port `6379`:
+At a minimum you must provide a `host` and `port` to allow the client to connect to Redis e.g. let's try connecting to a redis instance living on the host `redis-host` and listening on port `6379`:

 ```
 tritonserver --cache-config redis,host=redis-host --cache-config redis,port=6379